 Cost of Original Engineered Plans

 We have working relationships with engineers, licensed in 48 states, that are familiar with our buildings.
-We will be happy to provide you with three sets of original plans, stamped and sealed by an engineer licensed in your state.
-There is a fee of $1150.00 for most of our metal building kits.
-Barndominiums, due to what is generally a more complex structure may cost more.
+We will be happy to provide you with an original set of plans, stamped and sealed by an engineer licensed in your state.
+Costs vary depending upon your structure type.
+Our current rate schedule (excluding CA) is as follows:

-Important Note: California having its own unique regulatory environment has its own engineering policies: Plans for the state of California are $1350 for buildings.
+California Customers Important Note: California having its own unique regulatory environment has its own engineering policies.
+Plans for California locations will usually cost slightly more than the above rates.
 If you have commenced or finished construction without engineering or a building permit and subsequently cited for not obtaining a permit, Absolute Steel reserves the right to NOT supply engineered plans and structural calculations or to modify the pricing for such.

 We are not in the business of selling plans for a profit.
 Our fees represent what we are charged for engineering services and signatures (which indicate the engineer’s assumption of liability for any inaccuracy of his/her calculations).